Canadian Initiatives

 In support of the province’s electricity and natural gas sectors, the Ontario Energy Board (OEB) led a series of Green Button Industry-led Working Group (IWG) meetings comprised of stakeholders, including members of the Green Button Alliance, culminating in a report [.pdf] that provides implementers a collection of best practices and answers to frequently asked questions.

-Ontario is helping families and businesses save energy and save money with the push of a button. […] Ontario’s Green Button initiative will allow consumers to access their natural gas and hourly electricity consumption data through secure apps on their computer or smartphone and find customized tips on how to boost home energy efficiency and lower monthly bills.
+Ontario’s Green Button initiative will allow consumers to access their natural gas and hourly electricity consumption data through secure apps on their computer or smartphone and find customized tips on how to boost home energy efficiency and lower monthly bills.

 — Honourable Todd Smith, Ontario Minister of Energy